MaxenceMillot/Cubz/README.md

 * Power-ups
 * Infinite mode
   * 50+ assets spawning at random pace
+* Android version available on the "android" branch

 The game is playable for **free** at : https://silenteius.itch.io/cubz